Dodgers vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has 28 doubles, three triples, six home runs, 34 walks and 61 RBI (184 total hits).
-He has swiped two bases.
+- Arraez has 29 doubles, three triples, six home runs, 35 walks and 63 RBI (185 total hits).
+He's also swiped two bases.

-- Arraez has hit safely in eight straight games.
-During his last 10 games he is batting .357 with a double, a home run, two walks and three RBI.
+- Arraez has recorded a base hit in nine games in a row.
+In his last 10 outings he is hitting .366 with two doubles, a home run, three walks and five RBI.

 Arraez Recent Games